-Service / indicator / measure 2018-2019 2019-2020 2020-2021 2021-2022 Comment Governance Satisfaction 55 54 63 71 Council has performed well having made Satisfaction with council decisions decisions to achieve the best outcomes for the community.
-[Community satisfaction rating out of 100 with how council has performed in making decisions in the interest of the community] Libraries Participation Active library borrowers in 10.93% 11.43% 11.27% 9.83% The wide range of resources available through the library were accessed by almost 10% of the population.
-A number municipality of factors this year have impacted on the reach and engagement of the library, [Number of active library borrowers in the last three including the COVID-19 restrictions and lockdowns. years / The sum of the population for the last three tockdowns. years] x100 Maternal and child health Participation 74.52% 70.81% 64.75% 67.94% Whilst participation in the MCH Service Participation in the MCH service is higher than in quarter four 2020- 2021 it remains below target due to the impacts of COVID-19 pandemic and [Number of children who attend the MCH service at least once (in the year) / Number of children enrolled in the MCH service] X100 staffing capacity.
-Participation 87.19% 76.67% 64.85% 63.71% Percentage of Aboriginal children who Participation in the MCH service by Aboriginal children participate in the MCH service remains consistent and within target.
-[Number of Aboriginal children who attend the MCH service at least once (in the year) / Number of Aboriginal children enrolled in the MCH service]
+Resu lts

+Service / indicator / measure 2018-2019 2019-2020 2020-2021 2021-2022 Comment

+Governance

+Satisfaction 55 54 63 71

+Satisfaction with council decisions to achieve the best outcomes

+decisions for the community.

+[Community satisfaction rating

+out of 100 with how council

+has performed in making

+decisions in the interest of the

+community]

+Libraries

+Participation 10.93% 11.43% 11.27% 9.83% The wide range of resources available through the library were accessed by

+Active library borrowers in almost 10% of the population.
+A numbe

+municipality of factors this year have impacted on

+[Number of active library the reach and engagement of the library

+borrowers in the last three including the COVID-19 restrictions and

+years / The sum of the lockdowns.

+population for the last three

+years] x100

+Maternal and child health

+Participation 74.52% 70.81% 64.75% 67.94% Whilst participation in the MCH Service

+Participation in the MCH is higher than in quarter four 2020service 2021 it remains below target due to the

+Di impacts of COVID-19 pandemic and

+[Number of children who staffing capacity.

+attend the MCH service at least

+once (in the year) / Number of children enrolled in the MCH

+service] x100

+Participation 87.19% 76.67% 64.85% 63.71% Percentage of Aboriginal children who

+Participation in the MCH participate in the MCH service remains

+service by Aboriginal children consistent and within target.

+[Number of Aboriginal children

+who attend the MCH service

+at least once (in the year) /

+Number of Aboriginal children

+enrolled in the MCH service]